msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 3. A notification confirms how many returns were deleted (bottom left corner).

 <div class="note">
-You can only delete Inbound Returns if they have a status of <code>NEW</code>.
+You can only delete Customer Returns if they have a status of <code>NEW</code>.
 </div>

 ![Inbound list: delete](/docs/distribution/images/ir_delete.gif)

-## Creating an Inbound Return
+## Creating an Customer Return

-Inbound Returns are created automatically, when an Outbound Return is created by another store.
+Customer Returns are created automatically, when an Supplier Return is created by another store.
 If needed, they can also be created manually, as explained below.

 ### Create from Outbound Shipment

 Often, you will be processing the return of goods that you sent via an Outbound Shipment.
-In this case, you can [create an Inbound Return from the Outbound Shipment](../outbound-shipments/#process-return-of-stock-from-an-outbound-shipment) itself.
+In this case, you can [create an Customer Return from the Outbound Shipment](../outbound-shipments/#process-return-of-stock-from-an-outbound-shipment) itself.

 ### Create manually

-1. Go to `Distribution` > `Inbound Return`.
+1. Go to `Distribution` > `Customer Return`.

 2. Press the `New Return` button, in the top right corner